mpizenberg/elm-test-rs/README.md

 ### Globs are treated slightly differently

-Whith elm-test, globs support directories so you can call `elm-test tests/` and all elm files withing the `test/` directory will be used.
+Whith elm-test, globs support directories so you can call `elm-test tests/` and all elm files within the `tests/` directory will be used.
 With elm-test-rs the arguments must be elm files, so you would call `elm-test-rs tests/**/*.elm` instead.

 ## Minimum supported version

-- elm 0.19.1
+- Elm 0.19.1
 - Node 10.5

 ## Design goals